codingthat/calculator/README.md

-# Simple Calculator
+# Simple, "Right-Side-Up" 😉 Calculator

 A simple, responsive calculator built using HTML, CSS, and JavaScript.
-This project replicates the UI design of a basic calculator with essential operations and is optimized for both mobile and desktop views.
+This project replicates the UI design of a basic calculator with essential operations and is optimized for both mobile and desktop views—but puts the numbers in [the same order as on a telephone](https://ux.stackexchange.com/questions/16666/why-do-numpads-on-keyboards-and-phones-have-reversed-layouts), for those who prefer it.

 ![Calculator Preview](Screenshot.png)